 Need to make business recycling easier?
-The Recommunity recycling facility accepts materials from businesses as a single-stream mix or with bottles and cans kept seperate from paper.
-Please contact Bob Anderson of ReCommunity at (973) 214-1137 to establish an account prior to delivering recyclables to them directly.
-The MCMUA may also be able to provide single-stream recycling collection for your business.
-Contact us about how we can help you remain compliant with your recycling mandates.
+The Republic Services recycling facility accepts materials from businesses as a single-stream mix or with bottles and cans kept seperate from paper but you need to contact them directly.
 Please be aware that corrugated cardboard isn't the be-all and end-all of recycling for business.
 Click here to read about recycling mandates for Morris County businesses.

 Tipping Floor - trucks deposit recyclables here

-The MCMUA role in single-stream begins at curbside and ends on the tipping floor (a concrete pad) at ReCommunity where recyclables are dumped (or tipped) from collection and roll-off vehicles.
-From here on ReCommunity takes on the responsibility to separate the single-stream mixture into salable commodities such as baled paper, plastics, metals, etc. ReCommunity then uses front-end loaders to place the single-stream recyclables in giant hoppers awaiting their turn to being the recycling roller coaster ride of their lives.
+The MCMUA's role in single-stream begins at curbside and ends on the tipping floor (a concrete pad) at recycling facility where recyclables are dumped (or tipped) from collection and roll-off vehicles.
+From here on the facility begins to separate the single-stream mixture into salable commodities such as baled paper, plastics, metals, etc. The recycling facility then uses front-end loaders to place the single-stream recyclables in giant hoppers awaiting their turn to being the recycling roller coaster ride of their lives.

 Initial Quality Control - picking out the contaminants